SumoLogic/sumologic-documentation/docs/security/additional-security-features/threat-detection-and-investigation.md

 To use Sumo Logic for threat detection and investigation, you can use [pre-built apps](#pre-built-apps-for-threat-detection-and-investigation), or [build your own dashboards](#build-a-dashboard-for-threat-detection-and-investigation).

+## Pre-built apps for threat detection and investigation

+[Install](/docs/get-started/apps-integrations) the following apps to get dashboards, queries, and alerting for security monitoring and threat investigation.
+* [**Security Analytics**](/docs/integrations/sumo-apps/security-analytics/).
+App for alert analysis and Entity risk assessment.
+* [**Security and threat detection**](/docs/integrations/security-threat-detection/).
+Apps for security products, such as firewall tools, endpoint protection applications, and security automation and orchestration programs.
+For ex ample, the [Threat Intel Quick Analysis](/docs/integrations/security-threat-detection/threat-intel-quick-analysis/) app comes preloaded with queries and dashboards that leverage CrowdStrike’s threat intelligence database.
+* [**Cloud security monitoring and analytics**](/docs/integrations/cloud-security-monitoring-analytics/).
+Apps that provide security insights for data sources such as Windows, Linux, AWS CloudTrail, AWS VPC Flows, and Palo Alto Networks Firewalls.
+* [**Global Intelligence Service**](/docs/integrations/global-intelligence/).
+Apps that provide real-time security intelligence for detection, prioritization, investigation, and workflow.

 ## About threat detection and investigation

 Threat detection and investigation refers to identifying and exploring threats or security-related events within an asset, application, or network as quickly and effectively as possible.